opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/devguide/event_function/_index.rst

-  This library provides the Context structure, which contains the runtime information of the function and provides methods to obtain the runtime information. (**For .NET 6.0 and later versions**)

-- :github_repo_master:`OpenTelekomCloud.Serverless.Function.Common.legacy</libraries/src/OpenTelekomCloud.Serverless.Function.Common.legacy>`

-  This library provides the Context structure, which contains the runtime information of the function and provides methods to obtain the runtime information. (**prior to .NET 6.0 versions**)
+  This library provides the Context structure, which contains the runtime information of the function and provides methods to obtain the runtime information.

 Event libraries
 ^^^^^^^^^^^^^^^^